SreeDharshan-GJ/experiment-audit-mcp/CONTRIBUTING.md

-# Contributing to experiment-audit-mcp
+# Contributing to experiment-audit

-Thanks for considering a contribution.
-Before opening a PR, please read this in full — the project's biggest source of accidental churn would be a well-intentioned change that quietly breaks the frozen v1 contract.
+Thanks for considering a contribution — whether that's a bug report, a new reasoning rule, or a fix to the MCP/W&B layer, it's welcome here.
+Before opening a PR, please read this in full.
+The project has two parts with different contribution rules, and the biggest source of accidental churn would be a well-intentioned change that quietly breaks the frozen v1 contract described below.

+## Two parts, two sets of rules

+- **The reasoning engine** (`src/experiment_audit/reasoning/`) is newer and more open to discussion.
+If you're proposing a change to one of the six rules' logic or thresholds — not just wiring — explain the reasoning-quality tradeoff you're making in the PR description, not just the code change.
+New rules, a better confidence formula, or a smarter contradiction check are all welcome discussions.
+- **The MCP/W&B layer** (`server.py`, `backends/`, `analysis/`) implements a
+  frozen v1 design.
+See the next section before touching it.

 ## The v1 design is frozen